AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions.md

 ---
 # Revised patches for [!DNL Google Maps] access loss on all Adobe Commerce versions

 This article provides a fix for Adobe Commerce merchants who are not compatible with any recent [!DNL Google Maps] versions from 3.54+.
-This fix is to solve the issue where Adobe Commerce merchants have no [!DNL Google Maps] in any version of Adobe Commerce anymore.
+This fix is to solve the issue where Adobe Commerce merchants have no access to [!DNL Google Maps] in any version of Adobe Commerce anymore.

 ## Affected versions and products